 The display itself gets a big upgrade too.
 It is markedly brighter than the older Acaia Pearl Models.

 The display light fades and glows when switching between modes, or turning off.
-It’s in fact a nice aesthetic improvement.
+It’s simply a nice aesthetic improvement.

 New and Improved Modes

-The new Pearl 2021 makes it a lot easier to access and make utilize of these modes right on the scale, no app necessary, and Acaia even adds a few new ones.
-From a usability standpoint, the addition of the graphical indicators for pour over mode and portafilter mode are advantageous.
+The new Pearl 2021 makes it a lot easier to access and make use of these modes right on the scale, no app necessary, and Acaia even adds a few new ones.
+From a usability standpoint, the addition of the graphical indicators for pour over mode and portafilter mode are beneficial.

-The Drink Mode sees a really marked improvement.
-At first glance you would think it is the same as the Beverage mode provided with the Pearl V2 software upgrade, however the Pearl 2021 model has one more trick up its sleeve.
-On top progressing through the weight and addition of items to the scale (carafe, filter, filter paper, coffee, then water) with automated prompts on screen, when the brew is completed, the display cycles through information about the consume build.
-On the V2 Pearl, you got total time and total water used, and the beverage weight.
+The Beverage Mode sees a very marked improvement.
+At first glance you would think it is the same as the Drink mode provided with the Pearl V2 software upgrade, however the Pearl 2021 model has one more trick up its sleeve.
+On top progressing through the weight and addition of items to the scale (carafe, filter, filter paper, coffee, then water) with automated prompts on screen, when the brew is completed, the display cycles through information about the beverage build.
+On the V2 Pearl, you got total time and total water used, and the drink weight.
 On this new Pearl 2021 model, a third display is presented: your brew ratio is calculated and displayed.

 About the author